gioui/giouiorg/content/doc/contribute.md

 flow for emailing the patch.
 Start the process by click the "Prepare a patchset" button on the front page of your fork.

+# GitHub contributions

+The official [GitHub mirror](https://github.com/gioui/gio) is open for pull requests if you prefer that workflow to `git send-email`.

 ## git send-email setup